passkeydeveloper/passkeys.dev/content/docs/reference/ios.md

 ### User Verification Behavior

-When a user tries to interact with a passkey on iOS or iPadOS, one of screen lock methods is used for user verification.
-Users can configure a passcode and Touch ID or Face ID as their screen lock.
+When a user tries to interact with a passkey on iOS or iPadOS, an available screen unlock method is used for user verification.
+Users can configure a passcode and Touch ID or Face ID as their screen unlock.

 Both passkey creation and authentication ask for Touch ID or Face ID if one is configured, but fallback to a passcode if they are not. iOS asks the user to configure a passcode (and Touch ID or Face ID) if not yet set up.